pyatl/jam-sessions/2019-10/README.md

 * In the same line of thinking, can you make your code work on other forms of binary data, such as `io.BytesIO`?

-* As you can see, doing LSB Steganography on text is a terrible idea because it massively alters the original data (and there is no good way around it; all vowels have the same parity in ASCII!).
-Doing Steganography on images or music is much more interesting because LSB changes are so small that they usually cannot be detected by humans.
-Can you apply your code to an image or sound?
+* Can you apply your code to an image or sound?
 You will need to work locally for that, as cyber-dojo.org does not provide support for third-party libraries or other types of media.
+Feel free to use the image manipulation library of your choice: OpenCV, Pillow, numpy…

-* Plain binary text is pretty easy to detect.
-Can you modify your steganography to automatically apply some scrambling or encryption?
+* Can you modify your steganography to automatically apply some scrambling or encryption?

 [Bitwise Operators]: https://wiki.python.org/moin/BitwiseOperators
 [Byte]: https://en.wikipedia.org/wiki/Byte